20230228 144455

 This is enough time for me to air up my four 35x12.5 tires from 25psi to 55psi without the compressor shutting off to cool down.

 One modification I needed to make (because my truck as a side post mattery) was to purchase a pair of Side Post Battery Terminal Extensions.
-These replace the standard battery cable bolts with the addition of an additional bolt to which other accessories can be added.
-This bolt extension makes it much easier to attach the power cable's alligator clamps.
+These replace the standard side-post battery cable bolts with an additional length of bolt beyond the nut that tightens the cable to the battery.
+Other accessories can then be added using this bolt extension.
+This bolt extension also makes it much easier to attach the power cable's alligator clamps.

 The Tozalazz has a working pressure of 150 psi.
 I don't know when I would ever want to fill something up with that much pressure, but you never know.
 The compressor may be used in the future for more than just airing up tires.
 Perhaps an air mattress, or float toys, or maybe a bicycle tire.
 I know some of them can need as much as 90 psi.